rhaamo/dainit/CONFIGURATION.md

   Separate multiples keywords with `,`.
 Only a-Z0-9 - and _ allowed
 - Startup: One line command to start service
 - Shutdown: One line command to stop service
+- PIDFile: Where does the forking service sore his PID ?
+- Type:
+  - simple: service doesn't expect to fork by himself
+  - forking: service is expected to fork by himself, PIDFile: filled would be great
+  - oneshot: expected to fork by himself, no stop/status possible, it's a one-shot thing

 Provides are mandatory, you can just put here the Name of the service.

 Needs are used for relationship, like udev can only be started when loopback have been brought up.